symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``string``

 The type of the resource to hint the loaders about the format.
-This isn't needed when you use the default routers with the expected file extensions (``.xml``, ``.yaml``, ``.php``).
+This is not needed when you use the default routers with the expected file extensions (``.xml``, ``.yaml``, ``.php``).